Westcott Rule Company

 Westcott Rule Company, more commonly known as just Westcott is a school and office products brand.
 It was founded in 1872 by Henry Westcott, and with his two sons Charles and Frank Westcott, started manufacturing wooden furniture used by printers and trellis units in Seneca Falls, New York.
 The company expanded rapidly and became one of the largest manufacturers of desk and school rulers in the world.
 Throughout its history it remained in Westcott family hands until it was purchased by Acme Shear Co. in 1968, which later changed its name to Acme United Corporation.

-Because Westcott was such a strong brand, Acme United started selling dozens of other school and office items, like scissors, pencil sharpeners and paper trimmers under the Westcott name.
-Nowadays, Westcott sells 60 to 80 million scissors and 15 to 18 million rulers worldwide annually.
+Following its acquisition of the Westcott brand, Acme United started selling dozens of other school and office items, such as scissors, pencil sharpeners and paper trimmers under the Westcott name.
+As of 2008, Westcott sells 60 to 80 million scissors and 15 to 18 million rulers worldwide annually.

 History

 1808–1871

 Henry Westcott was born in Newport, Rhode Island, in 1808 where he learned the sash and blind makers' trade.
 Later, he started his own company together with his brother Edwin and an associate called Hiram Miller to manufacture sash, doors and blinds.
 After retiring from this business, he moved to Seneca Falls in 1847 to embark in the manufacture of an improved churn and butter pail on which he had secured patents.
 Also this business proved to be a success, mainly because Henry Westcott invented and built machinery to make the wooden products he sold, while competitors were still making them by hand.
 In 1868, at the age of 60, he sold his interest in this company.